SorinTED/PISICILE_CEBP_1.0/README.md

     Solution: Implement a resource allocation manager to oversee resource availability and control client requests, ensuring fair and efficient resource allocation.

    ARCHITECTURE:
-     Centralized
+     Centralized;
-     One thread per user
+     One thread per user;
-     Entry point is a LogIn page
+     Entry point is a LogIn page;